patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Voronoi Algorithm

-Constructing voronoi diagrams from cellular noise is less hard what it seams.
+Constructing voronoi diagrams from cellular noise is less hard that what it seams.
 We just need to *keep* some extra information about the precise point which is closer to the pixel.
 For that we are going to use a ```vec2``` call ```m_point```.
 By storing the position to the center of the closest point will be "keeping" and "unique" identifier of that point.

 ```glsl
     ...